 - What is the timeline for implementation?

-- Beyond the voluntary year, will parents have to pay an additional fee to cover the cost of this program?
+- Will parents have to pay an additional fee to cover the cost of this program?

 - Is this an invasion of privacy?